nonnb/nonnb.github.io/src/SmartGit/Manual/Integrations/AI.md

 #### enabled

-This setting can be used to disable the use of this configuration forcibly; this is especially useful when defining LLMs in your user `~/.gitconfig` file.
+This setting can be used to disable the use of this `ai-commit-message` configuration forcibly; this is especially useful when defining global LLMs in your user `~/.gitconfig` file.
 If all _ai-commit-message_ configurations are disabled, the AI button above the **Commit View** in SmartGit will be hidden.

 ### Global Configuration Options